AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/social/creating-a-poll/create-a-poll.md

    ![](assets/image2014-9-18-18-3a19-3a37.png)

-1. Selecione a imagem necessária e clique em **Selecionar.**
+1. Selecione a imagem necessária e clique em **Select**.

    ![](assets/image2014-9-18-18-3a19-3a44.png)

-1. Quando definir a miniatura, o título e a descrição de todas as entradas, clique em **Concluir.**
+1. Depois de definir a miniatura, o título e a descrição de todas as entradas, clique em **Concluir**.

    ![](assets/image2014-9-18-18-3a19-3a50.png)